-Road bike bottom bracket standards: everything you wanted to know but were afraid to ask - Cycling Weekly
+Road bike bottom bracket standards explained

 Threadfit T47

-Finally, there’s the Threadfit T47 standard (no relation to Colnago’s ThreadFit system) used by Argonaut Cycles.
-It’s been developed for the brand by Chris King and uses an oversize, threaded alloy sleeve to house the bearings.
+The Threadfit T47 standard (no relation to Colnago’s ThreadFit system) was originally developed for Argonaut Cycles by Chris King.
+It uses an oversize, threaded alloy sleeve to house the bearings.
 Among its advantages touted by Argonaut are a reliable threaded interface and compatibility with all known crank standards.

-But having a threaded alloy sleeve inside your carbon bottom bracket shell sounds a bit regressive – avoiding this was the whole reason for all those press-in standards in the first place.
+Once obscure it’s now used by Trek across all its carbon road bikes, with the US brand making the switch due to the T47 ease of service as well as the system offering "extra stiffness and for better power transfer and pedaling efficiency".

 Adapters